Edited by: Jessica Merritt

 For example, when we travel as a family of 4, I prefer to use printed boarding passes and keep them lined up on the photo page of each passport.
 This helps speed things along with the TSA agent.

 Hot Tip: Yep, kiddos also need passports for international travel!
-For more information, check out our detailed piece: How to Get a U.S. Passport for Your Baby [Step-By-Step].
+For more information, check out our detailed step-by-step piece on how to get a U.S. passport for your baby.

-As soon as you’re done with the ID and boarding pass checkpoint, you should immediately store all passports and boarding passes together in a safe spot.
+As soon as you finish the ID and boarding pass checkpoint, you should immediately store all passports and boarding passes together in a safe spot.

 The same goes for any other loose items.
 If you’re traveling with a stroller, it can become a catch-all for a lot of stuff — so take this moment in line to start consolidating anything you can.